huggingface/blog/hf-bitsandbytes-integration.md

 For an unsigned int8, we would subtract the minimum and scale by the absolute maximum.
 This is close to what zero-point quantization does.
 It's is similar to a min-max scaling but the latter maintains the value scales in such a way that the value “0” is always represented by an integer without any quantization error.

 These tricks can be combined in several ways, for example, row-wise or vector-wise quantization, when it comes to matrix multiplication for more accurate results.
 Looking at the matrix multiplication, A\*B=C, instead of regular quantization that normalize by a absolute maximum value per tensor, vector-wise quantization finds the absolute maximum of each row of A and each column of B. Then we normalize A and B by dividing these vectors.
-We then multiply A\*B to get C. Finally, to get back the FP16 values, we denormalize by computing the outer product of the absolute maximum vector of A and B. More details on this technique can be found in the LLM.int8() paper (XXX: link here).
+We then multiply A\*B to get C. Finally, to get back the FP16 values, we denormalize by computing the outer product of the absolute maximum vector of A and B. More details on this technique can be found in the [LLM.int8() paper](https://arxiv.org/abs/2208.07339).

 While these basic techniques enable us to quanitize Deep Learning models, they usually lead to a drop in accuracy for larger models.
 The LLM.int8() implementation that we integrated into Hugging Face Transformers and Accelerate libraries is the first technique that does not degrade performance even for large models with 176B parameters, such as BLOOM.